reinhart1010/nix/docs/en/common/unexpand.md

 layout: page
 title: common/unexpand (English)
 description: "Convert spaces to tabs."
-content_hash: 1f164447be49dec5c8ab03a1ae9ddfb7bca2f246
+content_hash: ec8eb81071d4a70e4571a8ddab03a5a01175376d
-last_modified_at: 2022-12-04
+last_modified_at: 2023-08-09
 ---
 # unexpand

 Convert spaces to tabs.
 More information: <https://www.gnu.org/software/coreutils/unexpand>.

-- Convert blanks in each file to tabs, writing to standard output:
+- Convert blanks in each file to tabs, writing to `stdout`:

 `unexpand `<span class="tldr-var badge badge-pill bg-dark-lm bg-white-dm text-white-lm text-dark-dm font-weight-bold">path/to/file</span>

-- Convert blanks to tabs, reading from standard output:
+- Convert blanks to tabs, reading from `stdout`:

 `unexpand`